Segregation Academies and White Flight from Public Schools

 Governor Lester Maddox, who viewed federal intervention into the integration issue as a violation of state’s rights, responded to the court action by stating that his administration would continue to fight the federal government.
 “I call upon the attorney general to use all the legal and financial resources at the command of this state,” the governor said.
 “I hope we will be successful because I think it criminal for the Justice Department and officials of HEW [Health, Education, and Welfare] who are in violation of the U.S. Constitution to demand that we disobey the Constitution or face jail.”

-In October 1969, when the Supreme Court finally ordered the immediate desegregation of all public schools in the South, the writing was on the wall.
+In October 1969, when the Supreme Court ordered the immediate desegregation of all public schools in the South, the writing was on the wall.
 Commenting on the racial anxiety white Southerners felt about continued Black advancement in civil rights, Governor Maddox pointed out that “children in school in parts of the country where there is a greater percentage of Negroes would suffer more than in parts of the country where there are relatively few blacks.”
 So, many white families pulled their kids from public schools and put them in new private academies.

 Why would children in the South suffer more than children in other parts of the country?
 And what drove these white families to jump from integrating public schools to private academies?